 Estate and succession planning is a central part of the advice we provide to our clients, often implementing that advice on the transfer of wealth to the next generation and beyond.

-We are tier-1 ranked for personal tax, trusts and probate by independent legal directory ‘Legal 500’.
-In the last 5 years, wealth owners, their families and other advisers have relied on us on over 1000 assignments relating to succession planning, wills and cross-border probate.
+We are tier-1 ranked for personal tax, trusts and probate by independent legal directory ‘Legal 500’ in the UK.
+In the US we have been given a National tier-1 ranking for Trusts & Estates Law by US News & World Report and Best Lawyers® in its 2020 “Best Law Firms” rankings.
+In the last 5 years, wealth owners, their families and other advisers have relied on us on over 3000 projects relating to succession planning, wills and cross-border probate.

 Specifically, we help clients in areas such as: